 1 cup iced coffee or 2 shots of espresso

-Make the cold coffee or espresso.
+Make your coffee or espresso.
 If you have a machine, simply brew espresso over ice.
 If you don’t have one (like me!), strong coffee works fine, too.
-I either put hot coffee (brewed using my typical coffee beans/coffee grounds) in the fridge to chill overnight or I’ll get store bought cold brew coffee or cold brew concentrate.
+I make cold brew in my cold brew maker, but you an also turn hot coffee into iced coffee by popping in the fridge to chill overnight.
+You can also buy cold brew or cold brew concentrate in most stores!

 Pour 1 cup of cold coffee (or your shots of espresso) into a glass with ice cubes.
 These amounts are merely a suggestion – it’s totally up to you!